Overview

 Project Partners

-In addition to providing funding, the Transportation Authority provides project management oversight in accordance with a protocol approved by the Transportation Authority Board and the Peninsula Corridor Joint Powers Board.
-The Transportation Authority participates in the Peninsula Corridor Working Group and the Local Policy Management Group.
+In addition to providing funding, the Transportation Authority provides project management oversight in accordance with the oversight protocol approved by the Transportation Authority Board and the Peninsula Corridor Joint Powers Board.
+The Transportation Authority participates in the Peninsula Corridor Working Group and the Local Policy Management Group in addition to chairing the Caltrain Modernization Change Management Board.

 Timeline